cudmore/homecage/docs/docs/index.md

 Home cage surveillance is a system to record video of your animals in their home cage.
 It will record video 24/7 while controlling daytime and nighttime lights.
+IT also provides live video streaming to a web browser and manual control of white and IR lights.

 It is designed to run on a Raspberry Pi computer using a Raspberry Pi NoIR camera.